Ciobert345/ZenTab/README.md

 - Enable Edit Mode to reposition and resize widgets
 - Add Quick Links for instant access to your most-used websites
 - Customize appearance through theme selection and blur effects
+- Export your settings for backup or to transfer them to another device

 ---